iFooledMe/Digital-Ship-Log--Code-Institute-Project-3/README.md

 #### Future updates
 Features that were thought of but did not make this version includes:
-- present the log info on the map in a info window on each marker
+- Present the log info on the map in a info window on each marker
 - Ability to filter journeys and log entries for various needs
 - Search the database for entries in journeys and logs
+- Pagination for journeys and log entries
 - Add ability to add independent log entries not sorted under a specific journey, i.e when the user is in the home port
 - Add ability to add issues, service and repair notes
 - Add a calendar for events